TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-crud-2019.md

 			"order": 110,
 			"controlType": "multilinetextbox",
             "displayLabel": "Previous solution if applicable",
-            "watermarkText": "If the previous occurance was solved, please share how it was solved", "required": true
+            "watermarkText": "If the previous occurance was resolved, please share how it was resolved", "required": true
 		},
         {